Hammilidi/DataTourCompetition/README.md

 - Build a web interface for real-time sales predictions.

 ## Contact
-For inquiries, reach out to [Your Name or Email].
+For inquiries, reach out to [yonlifidelis2@gmail.com].